risuorg/risu/doc/presentations/presentation-revealmd.md

 THANK YOU FOR ATTENDING!!

-For additional questions, come to #risu on Freenode or email us:
+For additional questions, come to #risu on [Libera](https://libera.chat/) or email us:

 - https://risuorg.github.io
 - risuorg _AT_ googlegroups.com